-Aftercare for Overdose Victims:
+Aftercare Following an Overdose:

-First responders can be critical liaisons linking those suffering from opioid use disorder with treatment and follow-up care.
+First responders are critical liaisons linking individuals with opioid use disorder with treatment and follow-up care.
 When possible, people who have experienced overdose should be linked to care based on their individual circumstances:

 - Harm reduction and syringe services programs provide a variety of health and social services for people who use drugs and often serve as trusted entry points to other parts of the health system.
-Click here to find a harm reduction provider near you (https://tinyurl.com/y5jkmgul). - Medications used to treat opioid use disorder reduce the risk of overdose.
-Click here to find local substance use disorder treatment in your community (https://choosemat.org).
+Locate a local harm reduction provider in your area. - Medications used to treat opioid use disorder reduce the risk of overdose.
+Locate local substance use disorder treatment services in your area.